Skip to main content

 Deployment Fails with Forbidden Error

 The service account does not have permissions in the org namespace.
-Verify the rolebinding exists:
+If using rbac.namespaceIsolation: true: Verify the ClusterRoleBinding exists:

 kubectl get rolebinding -n {K8S_NAMESPACE}-org-{id}